alemarcha/UMS/README.md

 A `docker-compose.yml` looks like this:

-    version: '3'
+    version: "3.5"
     services:
-    web:
+    server:
+        build:
-        build: .
+        context: .
+        dockerfile: DockerfileServer
+        volumes:
+        - ./server:/app
+        - /app/node_modules
         ports:
-        - "5000:5000"
-        volumes:
-        - .:/code
-        - logvolume01:/var/log
-        links:
-        - redis
+        - "3000:3000"
-    redis:
-        image: redis
-    volumes:
-    logvolume01: {}
+        command: "npm run build-pm2"

-Using docker-compose(Use remote db or local which we can share with other apps)
+Using `docker-compose` (Use remote db or a local one in which we can share with other apps):

-production

-* remote_db(We are working on it)
-* local_db(We are working on it)

-development

-* remote_db(We are working on it)
-* local_db(We are working on it)
+### Development

+* remote_db

+If do you want to connect to a existing remote mongo server, you should write down in your dotenv file:

+    ENVIRONMENT=development_remote
+    DB_development_remote=mongodb://{USER}:{PASSWORD}@{IP_DATABASE}:27017/database_ums

+* local_db

+Or in the contrary you already has a mongo running in your set up, then you should type the info like this:

+    ENVIRONMENT=development_local
+    DB_development_local=mongodb://{YOUR_IP_DATABASE}:{YOUR_PORT_DATABASE}/database_ums

+In this case, you need to write down your local ip where your mongo is, if you just type localhost this will not work.

+### Production

+Same steps that we note before in the case of development, for the production you only need to change the development word for the production one.

 We are storing the mongo data in when we use utils-docker/docker-shared-mongo(Deprecated) or utils-docker/docker-compose-internal: